IELTS Speaking

 John suggested we go to a movie. or: John suggested that we go to a movie

-IELTS common mistakes - stop, try, forget and remember
+common mistakes - stop, try, forget and remember

-People should stop spending their money on the latest fashions. (correct)
+should stop spending their money on the latest fashions. (correct)

 People should stop to spend their money on the latest fashions. (incorrect)